Glenn Quinn: Career

 In 1990, Quinn was cast as the recurring character Mark Healy, Becky Conner's boyfriend and later husband, in Roseanne in its third season and remained a series regular through its ninth and final season in 1997.
-In 1992, while still on Roseanne, Quinn also took a main role on the US and UK TV series Covington Cross and in the same year, co-starred with Holly Marie Combs in the slasher film, Dr. Giggles.
+In 1992, while still on Roseanne, Quinn also took a main role on the American and British TV series Covington Cross and in the same year, co-starred with Holly Marie Combs in the slasher film, Dr. Giggles.
 In 1997, he played dual roles in the horror anthology Campfire Tales.

 In 1999, after seven years of using an American accent on Roseanne, Quinn was pleased when producers cast him in the role of Allen Francis Doyle on the Buffy the Vampire Slayer spin-off series, Angel.
 Although the character was not written as Irish, he was allowed to use his native Irish accent at the suggestion of series creator, Joss Whedon.
 In an interview with The Irish Times, he said of his accent, "I've been hiding it for so long that it's amazing to have some freedom.
 It was like putting on an old pair of shoes.
 It's bringing my soul back to life."
-Whedon stated that the character was supposed to die early in the first season, but the character became a fan favorite.
+Whedon stated that the character was supposed to die early in the first season, but the character became a fan favourite.
 Whedon informed Quinn and promised him a "hero's exit".

 His last film was the dark comedy, R.S.V.P.
 (2002).

 Personal life

-Quinn struggled with substance abuse throughout his life, starting when he was a teenager in Ireland in 1987.
+Quinn struggled with substance addiction in the time following Roseanne, a timeline confirmed by co-star Michael Fishman and Quinn's sister.
 Unable to maintain sobriety, he was eventually bought out as the owner of Goldfingers nightclub in Los Angeles in 1997.
-He returned to Ireland in 1997 to be with his family, who supported him in achieving short periods of sobriety and spent time in a drug and alcohol rehabilitation center.
+He returned to Ireland in 1997 to be with his family, who supported him in achieving short periods of sobriety and spent time in a drug and alcohol rehabilitation centre.
 He would later return to Los Angeles to resume his acting career.